 Peer-navigator direct distribution (PND) of HIVST: n=8 pairs of peer-navigators approached young people aged 18-30 years and distributed uniquely barcoded blue HIVST packs that included SOC information and 2 HIVST kits (OraQuick HIV self-test kit, OraSure Technologies Inc.) with information sheets in English and IsiZulu.

 Incentivised network distribution (IND) of HIVST: n=8 pairs of peer-navigators used a modified respondent-driven sampling approach to distribute uniquely barcoded pink HIVST packs, which included SOC information and 2 HIVST kits.
 Each peer-navigator recruited five 18-24 year old female ‘seeds’ from their area.
 Seeds were then given up to five uniquely numbered incentivised recruitment coupons and pink HIVST packs to pass onto members of their social network.
 They were asked to distribute coupons and packs, demonstrate HIVST kit use, and promote PrEP/ART to women aged 18-24 years preferentially but not exclusively and to avoid distribution of HIVST to those under the age of 18 or over the age of 30 years.
 When coupons were returned, the original individual (seed) who handed out the coupon received a sum of SAR20 (US$1.5) in mobile phone data.
-Each individuals who returned with one of the coupons to a peer-navigator (respondent) underwent the same procedure as the seeds, i.e. they were given up to five uniquely numbered incentivised recruitment coupons and pink HIVST packs to pass onto members of their social network.
+Each individual who returned with one of the coupons to a peer-navigator (respondent) underwent the same procedure as the seeds, i.e. they were given up to five uniquely numbered incentivised recruitment coupons and pink HIVST packs to pass onto members of their social network.
 This process continued for 6 months.
+For more details see supplemental figure 1.

 Randomisation, allocation and blinding

 Prior to randomisation pairs of peer-navigators were assigned to the 24 areas they resided in.
 The remaining nine peer-navigators were designated floating peers.
 Randomisation was conducted by the statistician (TNM) on the 17th of January 2019.
-Randomization was restricted to ensure balance across arms of urban-rural, HIV testing prevalence and uptake of DREAMS combination HIV prevention by adolescent girls and young women3637.
-Final groupings of peer navigators into three arms was completed using statistical software, into three groups of 8 pairs and 3 floating peers navigators (A,B, and C).
+Randomization was restricted to ensure that: (1) all arms had at least 1 and no more than 3 urban areas, at least 1 and no more than 4 periurban areas, and at least 2 and no more than 6 urban areas; (2) local prevalence of HIV testing and uptake of DREAMS combination HIV prevention were both within 2 standard deviations of the average across the study area36 37.
+The study statistician (TMN) generated a list of 100,000 randomizations; after the restrictions described above, 47,924 remained.
+The final groupings of peer navigators into three arms was completed using statistical software, into three groups of 8 pairs and 3 floating peers navigators (A,B, and C).
 Allocation of peer navigator groupings to the interventions was completed at a public ceremony on 23 January 2019, where a designated group representative picked their study arm from a concealed box in the presence of the other peer navigators and the social science team.

 Although the nature of the study meant that participants and peer-navigators could not be blinded, masking of the investigators, statistician and the clinical (nursing) team to the allocation arm was maintained until all data were captured and cleaned at two time points: once (05-06-2019) to allow an interim analysis to inform 2019 WHO HIVST Guidelines and again at study completion (26-05-2020).

 Outcomes and measurement